Harleyzheng/GameTheory/README.md

 #### Nash Equilibrium Intro - Keynes Beauty Contest

-**Nash Equilibrium**  is a set of actions, one for each of the agents, such that each action is the **Best Response** against the equilibrium strategies of the other players. (such that no player would benefit by changing his own strategy (only **one** player changes at a time!), provided the other players don’t change their strategies.)
+**Pure Strategy Nash Equilibrium**  is a set of actions, one for each of the agents, such that each action is the **Best Response** against the equilibrium strategies of the other players. (such that no player would benefit by changing his own strategy (only **one** player changes at a time!), provided the other players don’t change their strategies.)

 **Best response**.  an action ai is a best response, if for any other action, ai's utility is **greater** than utility of any other actions